 You’ve heard this many times before, but let us say it again.
 You will be able to perform better if you eat a healthy diet, get plenty of sleep and stay exercise regularly.
 It’s important to look after yourself during study and exam time.
 If you’re not at your peak, you won’t be able to concentrate, nor will you have the energy to power through your studies and exams.
 Your memory is likely to decline and it would be harder for you to recall study materials.

-Eat well-balanced meals and snacks that contain brain foods, such as nuts, fish, fruits and vegetables, and stay hydrated.
+Eat well-balanced meals and snacks that contain brain foods, such as nuts, fish, fruits, and vegetables, and stay hydrated.
 Don’t be tempted to skip meals or survive on fast food; it will only make you feel sluggish and may even make you ill.
 Make sure you get an average sleep of 8 hours per night and definitely do not pull an all-nighter the night before your exam.
 Exercising for at least 30 minutes a day will help relieve stress and anxiety because it enhances the blood flow to your brain, which will allow you to think more clearly.

 Hire an online tutor for extra support

 If you need extra support find an online exam preparation tutor on the TutorOcean platform.
 The TutorOcean online classroom has a video chat feature that mimics face-to-face conversations with a tutor.
 There is also an interactive whiteboard on the screen so students can upload documents, make notes, and collaborate with their tutor in real-time, and makes exam simulation possible as well.
 Ultimately, a tutor works with students on specific problem areas and give them a much-needed boost of confidence ahead of their exams.

 Not only can tutors help you get better grades, but they can also help you get ahead, stay on track, and excel in your courses.